samgca/blog-from-django/README.md

-Create a blog from Django and deploy to pythonanywhere
+Create a blog following the Django Girls Tutorial and deploy to pythonanywhere